Hospitals can’t control when contaminated patients arrive—

 Executive Summary:

-The Tier-3 LevelCPPE™ CBRN Push Pack
+The Tier-3 Level-C PPE™ CBRN Push Pack provides for a

-72-Hour Protected Operations Capability
+72-96 Hour Protected Operations Capability

 The objective is singular and operationally defined:

-Enable the hospital to remain open and
+Configured to enable a hospital ED to remain open and safely receive

-Safely receive contaminated patients for a minimum of 72 hours.
+contaminated patients for a minimum of 72 hours.

 The Level-C PPE Push Pack is scalable from